shivamgodhwani-ship-it/dd-engine/README.md

 ## Known Limitations

 - LLMs occasionally surface unverifiable specifics despite temperature=0 — all outputs should be verified before use
-- NewsAPI free tier caps at 15 results per query — a production version would use premium data sources
+- NewsAPI free tier restricts server-side requests — a production version would use premium data sources
 - Wikipedia infobox parsing returns Unknown for companies with non-standard structures — conservative by design, no fabrication
 - This is not investment advice